Sorry, you need to enable JavaScript to visit this website.

 Officers rejoining the police service sits outside of the NPPF.
 However, officers who are returning to the police service at a higher rank than they left and to the ranks of sergeant and inspector are required to comply, in part, with the NPPF.

-Rejoiner members will be considered as meeting the Step one eligibility criteria.
-Candidates must register in the same way as other candidates for the examination.
+Rejoiner members will be considered as meeting the step one eligibility criteria.
+Candidates must register in the same way as other candidates for the examination (see NPPF step two).

 Career breaks

-The force must inform our exams team of any such requests by the closing date for entry to the NPPF Step two legal examination in question, together with confirmation from the chief officer confirming their approval.
+The force must inform the College's exams team of any such requests by the closing date for entry to the NPPF step two legal examination in question, together with confirmation from the chief officer confirming their approval.

 Overseas duties

-Because of restrictions on firewalls and browsers, as well as the stability of internet connections, we cannot guarantee that candidates will be able to take the examination outside of the United Kingdom.
+Because of restrictions on firewalls and browsers, as well as the stability of internet connections, the College cannot guarantee that candidates will be able to take the examination outside of the UK.
 If a currently serving officer is supported by their force or organisation to take the examination while on deployment in another country, this candidate should contact their force examinations officer.
-We cannot provide support to officers who wish to take the examination abroad while on holiday.
+The College cannot provide support to officers who wish to take the examination abroad while on holiday.

 Suspension

-Candidates who are suspended from duty will be required to provide written authority from their chief officer allowing them to take the NPPF Step two legal examination.
-This written authority must be provided to our exams team prior to the examination.
+Candidates who are suspended from duty will be required to have chief officer sign-off allowing them to take the NPPF step two legal examination.
+Force examinations officers must ensure that this sign-off has been obtained before the candidate sits the examination.

 Pregnant officers